lldap/lldap/example_configs/nextcloud.md

 (&(objectclass=person)(memberOf=cn=users,ou=groups,dc=example,dc=com))
 ```

-_Note:_ The `cn=users` section of the LDAP query is the group you setup at the begining of this tutorial!
-It is _not_ the users section as seen in the LLDAP web ui.
-If you're using different group names in LLDAP, be sure to update the `cn=` to the appropriate group name.

 ![login configuration page](images/nextcloud_loginfilter.png)
 You can check with `Verify settings and count users` that your filter is working properly (here your accounts `admin` and `ro_admin` will not be counted as users).

 ### Login attributes